Search This Blog

 20 January – Panaji – Arambol – 45 km

-I know these markings as Tilakas or Bindis.
-I’ve seen sadhus or holy men with horizontal white lines across their foreheads and others with vertical lines from the nose to their hairline.
-Others have big red dots between their eyes.
-I believe these are known as Tilakas.
+A friend asked about the forehead markings often seen in India.
+I know these markings are called tilakas or bindis.
+I’ve seen sadhus, or holy men, with horizontal white lines across their foreheads and others with vertical lines going from their noses to their hairlines.
+Some have big red dots between their eyes, which I believe are known as tilakas.
 Women mainly wear bindis.
-Indian women don’t wear wedding rings, but traditionally wear a red dot on their forehead, which is also supposed to protect against negativity.
-I like wearing (from time to time) those sticky sparkling ones because they are beautiful.
-I’m not even sure if it’s considered inappropriate.
+Indian women traditionally do not wear wedding rings; instead, they wear a red dot on their forehead, which is said to protect against negativity.
+I enjoy wearing the sparkly, sticky bindis from time to time because they are beautiful, though I’m not sure if it’s considered inappropriate.

 3 February – Arambol – Kankavli – 85 km